pactus-project/pactus-website/content/blog/2025-03-12-how-to-explain-pactus-to-your-grandma.md

 all day), Pactus is energy-efficient.
 Think of it as a microwave: quick, effective, and no wasted power.

 And guess what?
 No big banks or tech billionaires pulling the strings, just regular people making fair and simple transactions.
-That’s decentralisation, it’s a fancy way of saying nobody can cheat, and everyone plays fair.
+That's decentralisation, a fancy way of saying nobody can cheat, and everyone plays fair.
 Unlike Grandma’s handwritten recipes, a blockchain record can’t be lost, spilt on, or secretly changed by Aunt Janet when she thinks she can improve the crumble topping.